ann-sandra/ML-DL-Projects/Machine Learning/Purchase Predictor - Classification/README.md

 ---

 ### **Validation**
-The accuracy of the models on the test set is used for validation to prevent overfitting to the training data.
-Since KNN achieves the highest accuracy on the test set, the KNN model with 5 nearest neighbors is selected as the best-performing model for the current dataset.
+The accuracy of the models on the test set and the visualisation of the split are used for validation to prevent overfitting to the training data.
+Since KNN achieves the highest accuracy on the test set and also has a clear boundary for the split with a few outliers unlike randomforest and decision trees, the KNN model with 5 nearest neighbors is selected as the best-performing model for the current dataset.

 ---